MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid.md

 ## Create an Event Grid data connection

 Now connect the storage account to Azure Data Explorer, so that data flowing into the storage is streamed to the test table.
-This connection can be created in the Azure portal under the storage account itself, Azure Portal under Azure Data Explorer, or in Azure Data Explorer.
+This connection can be created in the [Azure portal under the storage account itself](#azure-portal---storagetabportal-1), or in the [Azure Portal under Azure Data Explorer](#azure-portal---azure-data-explorertabadx).

 ### [Azure portal - Storage](#tab/portal-1)